JankariTech/blog/src/assets/TDDInGo.md

 ## conclusion
 TDD is easy: think about what you want to achieve, write tests for it and wildly hack code till your tests pass.

-An other big advantage is: I can refactor my code all I like and still be confident it works fine.
+Another big advantage is: I can refactor my code all I like and still be confident it works fine.
 Maybe I want to optimize the speed of the algorithm, maybe I don't like it altogether and come up with a better one, or I simply want to change variable names.
-I can do that all without fear of messing up the functionality, as long as my tests are passing I'm pretty sure the code reacts the same.
+I can do that all without fear of messing up the functionality, as long as my tests are passing, I'm pretty sure the code reacts the same.